railsharipov/ft_rsa/README.md

 and RSA keysize is usually less than ```8192 bits```, this limitation should not be important in practice.

-During DES crypt operations on a file, whole file is read into memory, which implies system memory limitations.
+During DES crypt operations on a file, whole file is read into memory, which implies system memory limitations for large files.

 ## Compile
 ```make```